vipickering/vincentp/offline.md

 layout : "about"
 title : "Offline"
-meta : "[Offline] - About Vincent Pickering Consultant Front-end Architect and Developer" summary : "Offline] - About Vincent Pickering Consultant Front-end Architect and Developer"
+meta : "[Offline] - About Vincent Pickering Consultant Front-end Architect and Developer" summary : "[Offline] - About Vincent Pickering Consultant Front-end Architect and Developer"
 ---

 Sorry.
 It looks like the network connection isn’t working right now.